sensiolabs/GotenbergBundle/docs/pdf/builders_api/MergePdfBuilder.md

 * `errorWebhookUrl(?string $url, ?string $method)`:

-Sets the webhook for cases of error.

-Optionaly sets a custom HTTP method for such endpoint among : POST, PUT or PATCH.
+Sets the webhook for cases of error.<br />Optionaly sets a custom HTTP method for such endpoint among : POST, PUT or PATCH.<br />

 > [!TIP]
 > See: [https://gotenberg.dev/docs/webhook](https://gotenberg.dev/docs/webhook)